-Want to save money and time by doing your own gel nails at home?
-Luckily, there’s a fabulous range of new at-home gel nail kits that you can use without stepping foot in a salon.
+Want to save time and money by doing your own gel nails at home?
+There are a few good-quality, at-home gel nail kits you can purchase without stepping foot in a salon!

-We love these kits because they allow you to create a professional, long-lasting finish and you can touch up your nails whenever you need to, plus you can have a salon-quality manicure for 2-3 weeks for a fraction of the price it would cost in a salon.
+We love at-home gel nail kits because they allow you to create a professional, long-lasting finish, and you can touch up your nails whenever you need to.
+Sure, you’ll invest in all the tools and products upfront, but having everything you need at home means you can achieve a salon-quality manicure for a fraction of the price, as the average salon gel mani costs between R350 – R400.

-When you purchase your kit, ensure it contains all the necessary items for a gel manicure, because mixing and matching different brands can affect how long your manicure will last.
+When you purchase your gel nails kit, ensure it contains all the necessary items for a gel manicure, because mixing and matching different brands can affect how long your manicure will last.

-Plus, a gel manicure is a little more special than your average mani so the kits contain specialised products you need to create the perfect gel manicure at home.
-We like the Gelish – Home Use Starter Kit with 36W UV Lamp, R1,799, Naild.Ink because it contains everything you need, plus a 36-watt UV lamp, so you can get started right away.
+Also, a gel manicure is a little more special than your average mani, so the kits contain specialised products you’ll need to create the perfect gel manicure at home.
+We like the Harmony Gelish Complete Starter Kit, R3299 from Naild.ink, because it contains everything you need to achieve gel nails at home, plus an on-the-go LED lamp and two gelish nail colours of your choice, so you can get started right away.

 Step-by-step guide to do gel nails at home

-1. Remove old nail polish.
+Remove your old nail polish.
 Acetone-free removers aren’t as drying on nails.
+Try Cutex Nail Polish Remover, Acetone Free, R15,99.

-2. Prep your nails as you would for a normal manicure.
+Prep your nails as you would for a normal manicure.
 Clip, file and buff them, then finish off by pushing back the cuticles and cleaning the nail bed.
-You want it to be as smooth as possible.
+You want your nails to be as smooth as possible.

-If you don’t have an at-home nail kit with all the tools including nail files, clippers and cuticle sticks, we suggest you purchase one now, and you’ll never need to step foot in the salon again.
+If you don’t have an at-home nail kit with all the tools including nail files, clippers and cuticle sticks, it’s a good idea to invest in one, along with your gel nails kit.
+We like the Kellermann 3 Swords Manicure Set, R269.

-If you’re short on time and want to speed up your gel mani process even more, opt for a quick drying lamp with UV and LED light, like the Nordik Beauty Professional Portable Gel Nail Dryer UV & LED Lamp, R695, Takealot.com
+If you’re short on time and want to speed up your gel mani process even more, opt for a quick drying lamp with UV and LED light, like the Nordik Beauty Professional Portable Gel Nail Dryer UV & LED Lamp, R695.

 How to keep your nails healthy